CagedEther/Nustory/Case_Study_Miami_BFI.md

 ---
-title: "Case study: Using AI to raise awareness for organic farming with Black Farmers Index and University of Miami"
+title: "Case study: Using AI to raise awareness for organic farming with Black Farmers Index and University of Miami Herbert Business School"
 #subtitle: Brand marketing in the era of AI
 layout: page
 show_sidebar: false